 The main purposes for using your personal information is (where applicable):

-- to facilitate the delivery of the requested training and associated services;
+- to facilitate the delivery of the requested training, exercising and/or advisory services;

 - to provide function and event services; and